 Pierre, South Dakota 57501

-24. How is the subsidy program operated and funded in South Dakota?
+21. How is the adoption assistance program operated and funded in South Dakota?

 The program is state supervised/state administered.
 This means that both policy and eligibility decisions are made by personnel at the state office.
 Seven districts carry out the directives.